Tagged: Suzuki

 Ownership, 26 years in the making

 In July 2022 I picked up the car I had to ring my local Suzuki dealer about, in 1996, after driving past and seeing one up on ramps out the front.
-I was stopped in my tracks by the Vitara-based targa-topped X-90, but couldn’t afford it at the time.
+I was stopped in my tracks by the Vitara-based body-on-frame targa-topped X-90, but couldn’t afford it at the time.

 I’ve kept an eye out for X-90s for over a decade and come close to buying many times, but things never worked out.